NFDI4BIOIMAGE/training/docs/contributing/readme.md

 # How to contribute

 This repository contains lists of training materials.
 It is extensible using github pull requests.
-Just go to the list of resources, click the edit button, add a resource you think should be in the list and go ahead and submit it as pull-request.
+You find a how-to guide on the bottom of this page.
 The format for entries in the repository is documented on the next page.

+## What to contribute

+Consider adding your favorite training materials and resources.
+In case you know a collection of resources add it but do not add all individual entries of the collection.
+We [will be working on collecting them automatically](https://github.com/haesleinhuepf/training/issues/2).
+However, if there are specific entries in such a collection you think are in particlar valuable, feel free to add them now.

 ## Inclusion criteria

 We will consider merging links to all materials which are educative.
 This can be online tutorials like videos, written tutorials, blog posts and publications.
+Relevant topics are:
+* Research Data Management, in particular but not limited to the bio-imaging context
+* Bio-image Analysis

+We would like to collect links to resources including various formats / content types:
+* Slides
+* Posters
+* Publications
+* Blog posts
+* Example data
+* ...

 ## Exclusion criteria

-We will not merge links to materials which are located behind a paywall.
-We will also not merge links to materials which serve mostly advertising products such as commercial software.
+We will only in exceptional cases merge links to materials which are located behind a paywall.
+We will also not merge links to materials which serve mostly advertising commercial products.
 However, if there are openly accessible training resources for commercial software, we welcome links to these resources.

+## Maintenance of contributions

+We reserve the right to remove and modify entries of this collection at any point in time.

 ## Step-by-step tutorial